IINemo/lm-polygraph/docs/usage.rst

 From GitHub
 ^^^^^^^^^^^^^^^^^^

-To install latest from main brach, clone the repo and conduct installation using pip, it is recommended to use virtual environment.
+To install latest from main branch, clone the repo and conduct installation using pip, it is recommended to use virtual environment.
 Code example is presented below:

 .. code-block:: console